-PARCEL INDEMNITY COVERAGE: Indemnity for Priority Mail International® parcels, including insured and ordinary (uninsured) parcels, is provided only in accordance with Postal Service regulations in the Domestic Mail Manual (DMM®) and the International Mail Manual (IMM®).
-The DMM and IMM are available for inspection at any Post Office immediately.
+PARCEL INDEMNITY COVERAGE: Indemnity for Priority Mail International® parcels, including insured and ordinary (uninsured) parcels, is provided only in accordance with Postal ServiceTM regulations in the Domestic Mail Manual (DMM®) and the International Mail Manual (IMM®).
+The DMM and IMM are available online at http://pe.usps.com.
+The addressee must report damage or missing contents to the delivering Post OfficeTM immediately.